-7.1 Services Defined
+7.1 Detailed Services Defined

-Each Offeror shall provide information, documentation and other necessary materials that best demonstrates and informs the University of the firm's abilities, professional competence, experience and expertise that will enable the firm to provide the construction management services desired.
+Each Offeror shall provide information, documentation and other necessary materials that best demonstrates and informs the University of the firm's abilities, professional competence, experience, and expertise that will enable the firm to provide the construction management services desired.
 Demonstrated experience and success in promoting and achieving project MBE/WBE participation is desirable.
 Each Offeror is expected to examine all specifications, terms, conditions, and instructions in this Request for Proposal.
 Failure to do so will be at the Offeror's risk.

 The submittal response should be focused with straight forward concise descriptions of the firm's capabilities.
-In keeping with this requirement, the Offeror's response to this request should be no more than (50) fifty pages, not including any preprinted firm information and brochures.
-Broad scope of services that may be required on this project include, but not necessarily be limited to those described below:
+In keeping with this requirement, the Offeror's response to this request should be no more than (100) one hundred pages, not including any preprinted firm information and brochures.
+Broad scope of services that may be required on this project include, but not necessarily be limited to those described in the following sections.

-7.1.1 Detailed Services Defined
+7.1.1 Design Phase Services

-The University has retained an Architect of Record (Sherman Carter Barnhart Architecture) to provide design and conventional architectural contract administration services for the project.
-The CM, in consultation the Architect and the University, will take the lead and develop the remainder of the project schedule, subject to approval by both the Architect and the University.
+The university has retained an Architect of Record (HDR Architecture) to provide design and conventional architectural contract administration services for the project.
+The Construction Manager (CM), in consultation the Architect and the university, will take the lead and develop the remainder of the project schedule, subject to approval by both the Architect and the university.